-If a former permanent employee recalled to their former job classification within the Department or Division from which they were laid off was subject to a background check, polygraph, psychological examination, and/or medical examination upon initial appointment, they will be subject to a modified background that will exclude a pre-law enforcement personal history questionnaire, a polygraph examination, and a psychological examination, unless good cause is shown which would require such examination.
-Departments or Divisions have the right to review any pre-employment documentation for an employee who is being considered for reemployment under this Section.

-The reemployed employee must report for reemployment on the date mutually agreed upon by the returning employee and the Employer or be considered to have abandoned their recall rights.
+- 22.9.9.1 If a former permanent officer recalled to their former job classification within the Department/Division from which they were laid off was subject to a background check, polygraph, psychological examination, and/or medical examination upon initial appointment, they will be subject to a modified background that will exclude a pre-law enforcement personal history questionnaire, a polygraph examination, and a psychological examination, unless good cause is shown which would require such examination.
+Departments/Divisions have the right to review any pre-employment documentation for an officer who is being considered for reemployment under this Section. - 22.9.9.2 The reemployed officer must report for reemployment on the date mutually agreed upon by the returning officer and

-An employee who is reemployed after being laid off is entitled to the restoration of the accrued and unused Sick Leave remaining in their account at the time of layoff for which they did not receive payment.

-An employee who is reemployed after being laid off is entitled to buy back the balance of the Annual Leave for which they received payment in a lump sum on the date of layoff.
-The rate of pay at which the employee is rehired applies to the buying back of Annual Leave.

-An employee who is reemployed after being laid off accrues Annual Leave at a rate based on their total continuous State service.
+- the Employer or be considered to have abandoned their recall rights. - 22.9.9.3 An officer who is reemployed after being laid off is entitled to the restoration of the accrued and unused Sick Leave remaining in their account at the time of layoff for which they did not receive payment. - 22.9.9.4 An officer who is reemployed after being laid off is entitled to buy back the balance of the Annual Leave for which they received payment in a lump sum on the date of layoff.
+The rate of pay at which the officer is rehired applies to the buying back of Annual Leave. - 22.9.9.5 An officer who is reemployed after being laid off accrues Annual Leave at a rate based on their total continuous State service.

-3. Rate of Pay When Reemployed
+22.9.10 Rate of Pay When Reemployed

-If a former permanent employee is reemployed after layoff, they must be placed at the step which most closely corresponds to the base rate of pay they held at the time of layoff or separation.
+22.9.10.1 If a former permanent officer is reemployed after layoff, they must be placed at the step which most closely corresponds to the base rate of pay they held at the time of layoff or separation.
 An exception may be made if money is not available as certified by the Chief of the Budget Division.
-If an exception is made because the Department or Division does not have sufficient money available, the employee retains the rights of reemployment.
+If an exception is made because the Department/Division does not have sufficient money available, the officer retains the rights of reemployment.

-4. Seniority Date When Reemployed
+22.9.11 Seniority Date When Reemployed

-If a former permanent employee is reemployed within two (2) years of layoff, there will be no change to their continuous State service date.
+22.9.11.1 If a former permanent officer is reemployed within two (2) years of layoff, there will be no change to their continuous State service date.

-Article XXIII Separation from Service
+Article 23.
+Separation from Service

-A. RESIGNATION
+23.1 RESIGNATION

-Unless the Employer and the employee agree to a shorter period of time, an employee who wishes to resign their State service will submit an NPD-45 Notice of Transfer or Resignation form to their Department or Division head, or designee, at least fourteen (14) calendar days prior to the effective date of the resignation.
+23.1.1 Unless the Employer and the officer agree to a shorter period of time, an officer who wishes to resign their State service will submit an NPD-45 Notice of Transfer or Resignation form to their Department/Division head, or designee, at least fourteen (14) calendar days prior to the effective date of the resignation.

-B. DISABILITY SEPARATION
+23.2 DISABILITY SEPARATION

-Pursuant to NAC 284.611, an employee with a disability that causes them to be unable to perform the essential functions of their position may be separated from service when it is determined that every option available under the Employer's Reasonable Accommodation process has been exhausted.
+Pursuant to NAC 284.611, an officer with a disability that causes them to be unable to perform the essential functions of their position may be separated from service when it is determined that every option available under the Employer's Reasonable Accommodation process has been exhausted.

-C. REINSTATEMENT FROM DISABILITY SEPARATION
+23.3 REINSTATEMENT FROM DISABILITY SEPARATION

-Employees who have been separated from service due to a disability may be eligible for reinstatement if they have recovered from the condition which caused their disability and under which they were separated from service.
+Officers who have been separated from service due to a disability may be eligible for reinstatement if they have recovered from the condition which caused their disability and under which they were separated from service.

-D. DISABILITY RETIREMENT
+23.4 DISABILITY RETIREMENT